-Standard users shall monitor agricultural practices used by farmland tenants to ensure their consistency with regional agricultural best management practices.
+Standard users shall monitor agricultural practices used by lessees to ensure their consistency with agricultural best management practices.

-Indicator 13.2.1 Verifiable Monitoring System: Use of a verifiable monitoring system with:
+Indicator 13.2.1 Verifiable monitoring system: Use of a Verifiable monitoring system with:

-Indicator 13.2.1a A process for monitoring the agricultural practices used by farmland tenants; and management practices and the Principles and Objectives of the Leading Harvest Standard.
+Indicator 13.2.1a A process for monitoring the agricultural practices used by lessees; and

-Indicator 13.2.1b A process for evaluating application of agricultural practices by farmland tenants and identifying and communicating areas where farmland tenants can improve their performance and achieve greater consistency with the regional agricultural best
+Indicator 13.2.1b A process for evaluating application of agricultural practices by lessees and identifying and communicating areas where lessees can improve their performance and achieve greater consistency with agricultural best management practices and the principles and objectives of the Leading Harvest Australia Standard.

-Indicator 13.2.2 Improvement of the Verifiable Monitoring System: A process for using information from the verifiable monitoring system to identify areas of performance improvement for the verifiable monitoring system.
+Indicator 13.2.2 Improvement of the Verifiable monitoring system: A process for using information from the Verifiable monitoring system to identify areas of performance improvement for the Verifiable monitoring system.